tstack/lnav/docs/source/formats.rst

       for this log message. (v0.8.2+)
     :default-value: The default value to use if the field could not be found in the current log message.
 The built-in default is "-".
+    :text-transform: Transform the text in the field.
+Supported options are: none, uppercase, lowercase, capitalize

   :timestamp-field: The name of the field that contains the log message
     timestamp.
 Defaults to "timestamp".